basf/mamba-tabular/docs/_build/html/_sources/homepage.md

 - **Decision Tree Binning**: Optionally, Mambular can use decision trees to find the optimal binning strategy for numerical features, enhancing model interpretability and performance.
 - **Normalization**: Mambular can easily handle numerical features without specifically turning them into categorical features.
 Standard preprocessing steps such as normalization per feature are possible
 - **Standardization**: Similarly, Standardization instead of Normalization can be used.
+- **PLE**: Periodic Linear Encodings for numerical features can enhance performance for tabular DL methods.

 ### Handling Missing Values

-Our preprocessing pipeline gracefully handles missing data, employing strategies like mean imputation for numerical features and mode imputation for categorical ones, ensuring that your models receive complete data inputs without manual intervention.
+Our preprocessing pipeline effectively handles missing data by using mean imputation for numerical features and mode imputation for categorical features.
+This ensures that your models receive complete data inputs without needing manual intervention.

-### Flexible and Customizable

-While Mambular excels in automating the preprocessing workflow, it also offers flexibility.
-You can customize the preprocessing steps to fit the unique needs of your dataset, ensuring that you're not locked into a one-size-fits-all approach.

-By integrating Mambular's preprocessing module into your workflow, you're not just preparing your data for deep learning; you're optimizing it for excellence.
-This commitment to data quality is what sets Mambular apart, making it an indispensable tool in your machine learning arsenal.
+Additionally, Mambular can manage unknown categorical values during inference by incorporating classical <UNK> tokens in categorical preprocessing.

 ## Fit a Model
 Fitting a model in mambular is as simple as it gets.
 All models in mambular are sklearn BaseEstimators.
 Thus the `.fit` method is implemented for all of them.
 Additionally, this allows for using all other sklearn inherent methods such as their built in hyperparameter optimization tools.